Leveling Up: Career Advancement for Software Developers

 The information you need is out there on the web.
 However, searching and finding highly specific technical information in a general-purpose web search engine actually requires a particular skill.
 It's not all that easy to track down obscure error messages from the inner depths of some obscure fiber channel driver, for example.
 Hone your skills at tracking things down.
 In particular, there will be lots of useless crud to wade through from bulletin boards of clueless people discussing their cluelessness with each other.

-Becoming the "Go-to Guy"
+Becoming the "Go-to Person"

 This is an easy way to build a reputation and get an assured spot on the next round of promotions.
-A "go-to guy" (or "go-to gal") is the single individual within an organization who can handle a particular issue or area.
+A "go-to person" is the single individual within an organization who can handle a particular issue or area.
 When you are the only person who can do something, you are more valuable to your organization.
 There's a formula you can follow to achieve this.
 Select an area that is difficult, annoying, or otherwise undesirable to most of your peers.
 Dig in deeply to this area, and get to where you are an expert.
 Everyone else will run from those issues and you can step up with confidence.
 Management will notice this.
 The comparison between most of the staff who can't handle this area, contrasted with your mastery, reflects really well on you.

 Here's how I did this at my first IT job working the help desk at my college.
 It was the late 1990s and my college had predominantly Apple Macintoshes.
 It was a small liberal arts college which meant that for the most part each department operated more or less independently and there was no centralized support for many back office functions - including for sending out mass mailings.
 What this meant is that across campus there were a dozen or so administrators who were trying to take a spreadsheet and merge it into a form letter to print out a customized mass mailing - and here's the kicker - and print the envelopes too.
 We got a lot of calls about this in the help desk, and you can understand why.
 Printing a document is something these administrators did every day, so they generally had the hang of it.
 However, doing a mail merge and printing envelopes only happened a few times a year, and so the person doing it was often trying for the first time.
 Thus, a lot of help desk calls got generated.
 Additionally, just as the administrators didn't do these things every day, your average help desk consultant only got a call about mail merge or envelope printing every so often.
 At that time, it was pretty tricky and very frustrating to do this with the office software and printing software on Mac OS 8/9.
 There were three wrong ways to load envelopes into the printer envelope feeder, but only one right way.
 Getting the printer drivers to actually load the envelopes instead of letter paper was tricky, and varied according to the actual model of the printer.
 The mail merge only worked when you followed a specific voodoo path of configuration and data formatting.

 So after I hacked my way through a few of these, I realized the other help desk support staff feared and hated these calls.
 Although it was tricky, I thought I could get the issues figured out and mastered.
 So that's what I did over the next few calls.
 I experimented and eventually learnt enough that for half a dozen different printer models and combinations of Mac OS versions, I could tell a caller exactly how to load the envelopes correctly and configure everything so they would print out correctly the first time.
-Within a few weeks of me leaving for a mail merge call and returning successful and unscathed after 30 minutes, word got around that I was the "go-to guy" for envelope printing and mail merges.
+Within a few weeks of me leaving for a mail merge call and returning successful and unscathed after 30 minutes, word got around that I was the "go-to person" for envelope printing and mail merges.
 All the tickets for this started to come to me.
 If a call came in while I wasn't working, it would be queued up and an appointment made for me to go there when my next shift started.

 Let's look at this from a management perspective.
 The managers track the help desk metrics and notice what issues are problematic.
 Suddenly, what used to be a royal pain resulting in lots of unhappy customers is now a solved problem requiring less time and resulting in customer delight.
 This is the kind of thing my supervisor would bring up in her weekly status meeting and note to management.
 This positive visibility to management is key.
 Managers lean one way or the other very quickly based on small amounts of data.
 So if you ask them for a raise or promotion a little ahead of the normal schedule, one or two of these incidents might be all that you need to get the nod.